National schools' competition

-"We really enjoyed taking part in the competition and are better aware of the jobs available in the NHS.
-We looked at a dramatherapist for our entry, as we wanted to learn more about the role and how they help people get better."
+"We really enjoyed taking part in the competition and are better aware of the jobs available in the NHS."

 Entries from around the country included roles ranging from biomedical scientist and neurosurgeon to chef and hospital play specialist.
 See the details below.